-Calls to KheEjectorRepairBegin and KheEjectorRepairEnd must occur in matching pairs.
-A call to KheEjectorRepairBegin informs ej that a repair is about to begin, and the following call to KheEjectorRepairEnd informs it that that repair has just ended.
-The repair is undone and redone (if required) behind the scenes by KheEjectorRepairEnd, using marks and paths, so undoing is not the user's concern.
+Calls to them must occur in matching pairs.
+A call to KheEjectorRepairBegin informs ej that a repair is about to begin, and the matching call to KheEjectorRepairEnd informs it that that repair has just ended.
+The repair is undone and redone as required behind the scenes by KheEjectorRepairEnd, using marks and paths, so undoing is not the user's concern.